neomatrix369/awesome-ai-ml-dl/examples/data/databases/graph/grakn/README.md

     - [startGraknAndGraql.sh](./startGraknAndGraql.sh) - entry point script baked into the docker image
     - [builder.sh](./builder.sh) - build uberjar and native image from the uberjar for standalone execution (target for native-image is OS specific, uberjar can run on any JVM target), see script usage text:
     ```
            Usage: ./builder.sh --buildUberJar
                      --extract   [/path/to/JAR file]
                      --build     [/path/to/JAR file]
                      --test      [/path/to/native-image file]

            --buildUberJar                                   build the Uber jar before building the native image
            --extract          [/path/to/JAR file]           extract the Jar file configuration information and
                                                             save into the META-INF folder
-               --build        [/path/to/JAR file]            build the native image from the Jar file provided
+           --buildNativeImage [/path/to/JAR file]           build the native image from the Jar file provided
            --test             [/path/to/native-image file]  test the native image
            --help                                           shows the script usage help text
      ```